Ere. Elamvazhuthi: Education

-He had his schooling in St.Joseph's College (though a school, it used to be called a college), Cuddalore.
+He had his schooling in St.Joseph's College, Cuddalore.
 He had his undergraduate and postgraduate studies at Annamalai University and studied Law at the Law College, Chennai.

 Personal life

 He was married to Visalatchi and later to Annapoorani as his first wife met with an accident and died in Kurinjipadi.
-He was so fond of Tamil that he named his children Mekala, E. Pugazhendi, Udhayarani, Kalaiarasi, Malathi and Pannir Selvam.
+He was so fond of Tamil that he named his children Mekala, E. Pugazhendi, Udhayarani, Kalaiarasi, Malathy and Pannir Selvam.

 Politics

 He was a reputed lawyer and a great orator, both in Tamil and English.
 He was felicitated by CN Annadurai when he became a lawyer, by publishing his photo on the first page of Dravida Nadu, a journal run by CN Annadurai himself who later fondly called him "Black Prince".
 He was fully involved in the anti Hindi agitations called by the Dravidian leaders and went to prison thrice.
 As an MLA or otherwise, Cuddalore was close to his heart and he toiled to bring it up by helping in the infrastructure development and helping people from all walks of life.